 In some towns, there are also shared taxi vans (sometimes called colectivos in other countries) that provide transportation to smaller villages.
 These vans usually wait near bus terminals, and don’t depart until they are nearly full.
 Fares depend on distance, and are cheaper than taxi fares.

 A water taxi is a boat, with seating for up to about 80 passengers, providing transportation across water.
 Water taxi trips are sometimes cancelled in rough conditions.

 1. Water taxi between Belize City, Caye Caulker and Ambergris Caye (see websites for schedules & fares).

 a) Caye Caulker Water Taxi Association

-The abovementioned services operate from the Caye Caulker Water Taxi terminal on North Front Street beside the Swing Bridge in Belize City.
-The schedules on each website currently show the combined schedules of the two services.
+This service operates from the Caye Caulker Water Taxi terminal on North Front Street beside the Swing Bridge in Belize City.

 2. Water taxi between Corozal and Ambergris Caye